What’s the challenge?

 How can health organizations deal with the crisis?

 “There is not a single best approach to address the issue, but Ottawa Public Health’s response is appropriate.
 They are working on ‘flattening the curve’ by vigilantly following up new cases that emerge.
 On the operational front, the key issue is to lower the demands of services in emergency rooms.
 This is why health official opened the new COVID-19 Assessment Centre at Brewer Park Arena,” explains Professor Michalowski.

 How can the Telfer School contribute to supporting the healthcare system?

 For example, it is currently not clear if one assessment centre alone has the capacity to deal with the issue once the demand for COVID-19 assessment grows.
 It is here where the Telfer research in healthcare capacity planning and emergency response operations could support health organizations in identifying the number and location of the assessment centres the city will need.

-The crisis is also likely to push the healthcare system into rapidly tackling delays in discharging patients who no longer need acute care.
-Researchers at the Telfer School of Management can develop advanced analytics models to support health organization in better planning and managing their capacity when transferring patients from acute care to more appropriate community care.
+The crisis is also likely to push the healthcare system into rapidly tackling delays in the discharge of patients who no longer need acute care.
+Researchers at the Telfer School of Management are working on the development of advanced analytics models that can support health organization in better planning and managing their capacity when transferring patients from acute care to more appropriate community care.
 Such models may also inform health policy officials, so they design policies that reflect both the allocation of resources and the demands for long-term care from hospitals and the community.

 “The recovery phase will impose new challenges on health care organizations in areas where further research will be needed,” concludes Professor Sauré.